fshowalter/franksmovielog.com-v1/content/reviews/1187-beyond-the-door-iii-1989.md

 venue_notes: Vinegar Syndrome, 2020
 ---

 Not a <span data-imdb-id="">_Beyond the Door_</span> sequel, but an original film re-titled.
 Mary Kohnert plays Beverly, a timid teen traveling to Yugoslavia on a class trip.
 Bo Svenson channels Sean Bean as the sinister professor Andromolek, who meets the students when they arrive.
-Andromolek takes them to a remote village where he intends for Beverly to star in a once-a-century Satanic ritual.
+Andromolek takes them to a remote village where he intends for Beverly to star in a once-a-century satanic ritual.

 <!-- end -->